 As part of our commitment to enabling our students to pursue their sporting interests, learn in environments in which they are enthusiastic about, and develop a high-performance approach to mental and physical preparation, students may elect a sport elective.
-A maximum of two sport development electives are allocated to a student.

-Non-selection or non-nomination will not preclude a student from representing Parade in ACC Competition.
+Non-selection or nonnomination will not preclude a student from representing Parade in ACC Competition.
 Trials for ACC Sport will take place during Year 7 Sport.
 Students involved in the Manchester City Football School are not required to select additional electives, as the Football School serves as their electives for Year 7.